team113sanger/sparki/README.md

 ## Quick start

-SPARKI is an R package with a CLI that can be interacted with using `Rscript`:
+SPARKI is an R package with a command line interface (CLI) that can be interacted with using `Rscript`:

 ```bash
 # To confirm the installation & version!